How to Choose a University UK 2027: What Actually Matters

 Should I choose a university close to home?

-How important is the student union?
+How important is the students union?

 Can I transfer to a different university after starting?